cat-j/pbcrypt/README.md

 Final project for Computer Organisation II course, MSc Computer Science, University of Buenos Aires (UBA).

-This is basically research into whether a *brute-force password cracker for bcrypt* can be optimised by rearranging the bytes from all plaintexts so that hashing is done with SIMD for several passwords at once.
+This is basically research into different methods for optimising a **brute-force password cracker for bcrypt** with Intel's AVX2 extensions, such as storing frequently used data in YMM registers and hashing several passwords at once with SIMD instructions after rearranging the bytes from all plaintexts.

 ## Details